Makankn/Gramufen/README.md

 This paper has been accepted for publication at **Social Network Analysis and Mining.**

-The repository will get updated by new information after the review process.
+The repository will get updated by new information after the publication process.